Clinical Trials

 • Contact the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iu.edu (Indianapolis) or biosafe@iu.edu (Bloomington)) with any additional questions regarding the safety of an investigational product

-• Report all exposures and spills involving an investigational agent to the PI, IU IBC Office (IBC@iu.edu) and the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iupui.edu (Indianapolis) or biosafe@indiana.edu (Bloomington))
+• Report all exposures and spills involving an investigational agent to the PI, IU Research Safety Office (IBC@iu.edu) and the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iu.edu (Indianapolis) or biosafe@iu.edu (Bloomington))